Frequently Asked Questions

 The college of professional and continuing studies at the University of Denver, University College, is one of 11 colleges at DU, such as the college of business or college of law.
 All of the colleges and programs at the University of Denver hold the highest level of regional accreditation from the Higher Learning Commission of the North Central Association of Colleges and Schools.
 As a leader in adult education, we are always striving to expand opportunities for adult learners.

 What does University College offer?

-University College offers busy adults the opportunity to complete their bachelor's degree, earn a master's degree, or earn a graduate certificate online, on campus in the evenings, or in a combination of both.
+University College offers busy adults the opportunity to complete their bachelor's degree, earn a master's degree, or earn a graduate certificate and/or on campus in the evenings.
 Most classes (with the exception of BACP and GIS) are also offered for non-credit.
 University College also offers lifelong learning through the Enrichment Program and the Osher Lifelong Learning Institute (OLLI) at DU.

 Why aren't entrance exams required?

 University College does not require the GMAT, GRE, SAT, or ACT for admission.
 It is our philosophy that entrance exams do not provide an accurate indicator of potential or intellectual aptitude, but rather professional and life experiences do.
 Studies have shown that aptitude tests do not define quality and do not accurately determine a student's potential, according to research completed by Bates College.

 How long does it take to finish a degree?